tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/缓存配置/访问 URL 重写配置_intl_en.md

 If you need to modify the actual access URL to the URL that matches the origin server, you can use the access URL rewrite configuration in Tencent Cloud CDN.

-You can customize the access URL rewrite configuration to redirect URL 302 to the destination URL.
+You can customize the access URL rewrite configuration to redirect 302 URLs to the specified URL.

 ## Configuration Guide